+Loans considered in default (more than 90 days past due) or demonstrate objective evidence of impairment as of reporting date.
 Loans with classification of doubtful and loss are included under past-due or individually impaired.
+Impaired accounts also include those booked as Items in Litigation.